Kendra and Greg live a short distance from where we skied and know the area.

 On the way back I did well skiing down the steeper sections and turns and only did one or two controlled crashes where I couldn't get turned correctly and at that speed was heading to go off the trail and into the trees.

 Once I got to the less steep areas I was skiing slowly when I crashed.
 Sure, I make it down the steep sections and crash when it got easier.
-This fall has me tangled and my shoe came off the ski.
-Earlier that week I had fallen over and cracked the sole of my left shoe.
-Now the part of the sole from the crack under the ball of my foot to the front came off the shoe.

 When I crashed I almost got run over as Joyce and Kendra were close behind me.
 I moved and they moved just enough that they got by.
 Greg ended up crashing.